-- (a) the selection of persons to manage, or supervise the management of, the association's undertaking and affairs; or - (b) the development [or amendment] of the association's governing principles or policies.
+- (a) the selection of persons to manage, or supervise the management of, the association's undertaking and affairs; or - (b) the development of the association's governing principles or policies.

-"nonprofit association" means a body of persons joined by mutual consent for one or more common purposes other than profit.
+"nonprofit association" means an unincorporated body of persons joined by mutual consent for one or more common purposes other than profit.